shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 This will copy the files you can edit later (these are the original versions provided out of the box in Casa).

-If you were to include additional files into this directory, ensure ownership is correct.
+If you place additional files in this directory, ensure ownership is set to recursive.
 For instance, you can:

 ```
 $ chown -R jetty:jetty /opt/gluu/jetty/casa/static/